 I'm a big fan of working out at home and I've been doing it for years with great results.
 The rest of this blog post will go on to talk about the benefits of working out from home and how to create a home workout routine, but I first, let's consider the benefits of working out at a gym:

 - If you're a social exerciser, there's no argument that a gym is a better environment for you (unless you can invite friends over to your home gym)

 - If you're training for a bodybuilding competition, or any athletic event that requires special equipment, you might be better off at a gym as well.

-- If you have a gym that you really enjoy going to and don’t want to stop, then keep doing you.
-This article is for people who don’t have the time, access or resources to head to a gym at least 3 days a week.
+- If you have a gym that you really enjoy going to then stick with it.
+This article is for people who don't have the time, access or resources to head to a gym at least 3 days a week.